-Water quality was Good in the forested upper Yarra and Maribyrnong catchments, but declined to Very Poor in urban areas.
-The highly urbanised areas of the Dandenong and Mornington catchments had Very Poor water quality (Figure 3).
+Water quality was Good in the forested upper Yarra and Maribyrnong catchments but declined to Very Poor in urban areas.
+The highly urbanised areas of the relatively small Dandenong and Mornington catchments scored the lowest WQI for the Port Phillip region with Very Poor water quality (Figure 3).